mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Actions - Things You Need to Do
 At the end of this chapter you'll find a list of things we need you to do during this phase of your treatment.
 Read this section in full then start to work your way through this list of actions.

-### Maintaining the Temperature and Oral Intake Diary
-After your transplant your caregiver must continue to take your temperature every four hours and write it in the Temperature and Oral Intake Diary.

-If your temperature is 100.4&deg;F (38&deg;C) or higher your caregiver needs follow the instructions on your BMT Emergency Guide.
-Your caregiver will also monitor all of the fluids you drink and record the volume you drink in the Intake Diary.
-You should drink 2 liters or 64 fluid ounces of fluids each day.
-Try to drink steadily throughout the day; little and often.

-Your caregiver should bring the Temperature and Oral Intake Diary to the Outpatient BMT Clinic each day.
-A nurse practitioner will review the diary with you.

 ### The Outpatient BMT Clinic
 You will receive all your care in the outpatient BMT clinic on a daily basis.
 Each morning you will return to the Outpatient BMT Clinic.
 You should arrive at 8am.
 You will remain at the clinic for most of the day.
 Bring newspapers, books, a laptop or tablet computer or other things to pass the time.